Utilization of Highly Digestible Cover Crop Ensilage by Adult Swine In an Integrated Organic Farming System

 4. Eliminate economic barriers for entry of young farmers into organic agriculture by reducing organic feed costs.

-5. Research and demonstrate adaptation of advancements in sustainable agriculture techniques pioneered in Europe including a feeding system which is adaptable to diverse needs.
+5. Research and demonstrate adaptation of advancements in sustainable agriculture techniques pioneered in Europe including a feeding system that is adaptable to diverse needs.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.